Cloud Native Application Security Best Practices

 Understanding Cloud-Native Security

-Cloud-native applications are designed to exploit the scalable, flexible nature of modern cloud environments.
-They typically use microservices architectures, containerization, and are dynamically orchestrated.
+Cloud-native applications are designed to leverage the scalable and flexible nature of a modern cloud environment.
+They are very often designed based on the architectures of microservices, containerization, and dynamic orchestration.

-Recognising these unique challenges is the first step in ensuring that security measures are as dynamic and adaptable as the applications they protect.
+Realization of these unique challenges takes the initial steps in ensuring security measures to be as dynamic and adaptable as the applications they protect.

 Also Read about Best Kubernetes Security Certification for 2024